puppeteer/puppeteer/docs/troubleshooting.md

 ```
 ## Running Puppeteer on Travis CI

-To run headless Chrome on Travis, you *must* call launch with the sandbox disabled, like to:
+To run headless Chrome on Travis, you *must* call `launch()` with flags to disable Chrome's sandbox, like so:

 ```js
 const browser = await puppeteer.launch({args: ['--no-sandbox', '--disable-setuid-sandbox']});